dotnet/winforms/docs/design/anchor-layout-changes-in-net80.md

 ## Proposed solution

-There may be cases where developers could be force-creating handles out of order, but those cases are not expected to be mainstream, and such cases will have to be handled by application developer.
+There may be cases where developers could be force-creating handles out of order, but those cases are not expected to be mainstream, and such cases will have to be manually handled by the application developer.

 The following are the events we will be using to compute anchors and replacing the current set of events mentioned in Scope section above.